KaiReichart/streamdeck-clockify/README.md

 ![StreamDeckScreenshot](resources/readme/StreamDeckScreenshot.png)

-Just press any Toggl Button to start tracking time.
+Just press any Clockify Button to start tracking time.
 The button should indicate tracking by turning red and showing the current tracking time (if no *Title* is set).
 The status of the button is defined by workspace, project and entry name.
 If you setup two identical buttons (even on different Stream Deck profiles), both button indicate the same.
-If you start or stop your timer using the Toggl app (web, desktop, mobile) Toggl for Stream Deck will follow by changing the status.
+If you start or stop your timer using the Clockify app (web, desktop, mobile) Clockify for Stream Deck will follow by changing the status.

 ## 📞 Help

-Feel free to ask your questions on [my Discord Server](https://discord.gg/YWy3UAy).
 Please use GitHub Issues for reporting bugs and requesting new features.

 ## 📄 License